-In a previous CREST blog, I outlined the possible impact of the counter-terrorist financing (CTF) measures that were introduced by HM Government as part of its Criminal Finances Bill.
-The Criminal Finances Act received Royal Assent on April 27 2017 and represents the largest and most comprehensive overhaul of the United Kingdom’s (UK) economic crime legislative provisions since the introduction of the Proceeds of Crime Act in 2002.
+In a previous CREST article, I outlined the possible impact of the counter-terrorist financing (CTF) measures that were introduced by HM Government as part of its Criminal Finances Bill.
+The Criminal Finances Act received Royal Assent on April 27, 2017, and represents the largest and most comprehensive overhaul of the United Kingdom’s (UK) economic crime legislative provisions since the introduction of the Proceeds of Crime Act in 2002.

 These important legislative amendments are being supported by an internal audit of the UK’s economic crime agencies by the Cabinet Office.
 The Review was announced in December 2016 by the Home Secretary Amber Rudd MP who stated:

 “The Cabinet Office will look at the UK’s response to economic crime more broadly … [[t]]his will include looking at the effectiveness of our organisational framework and the capabilities, resources and powers available to the organisations that tackle economic crime.”

 This announcement is a very important development, yet the full terms of reference have not been made publicly available.
 The announcement from the Home Secretary has prompted increased anxiety at the Serious Fraud Office, HM Revenue and Customs, the Financial Conduct Authority and the Competition and Markets Authority who have been criticised for their lacklustre responses to economic crime.

 Importantly, each of these agencies covers a wide range of illegal activities including money laundering, bribery, corruption, market manipulation, insider dealing, market abuse, fraud and tax evasion.
 However, a worrying omission from the Review by the Cabinet Office is the financing of terrorism.